Vultaire/Vultaire.github.io/_posts/2025-11-22-monarch-experiments.markdown

 ---
 layout: post
 title:  "Monarch: Experimenting with custom graphing"
-date:   2025-11-22 21:56:25 -0800
+date:   2025-11-24 21:13:00 -0800
 categories: monarch js selenium
 ---
-# NOTE: Work in progress page

-I've started writing this, but this is a work in progress; I'll add to this as I progress with these experiments.
+# Summary

+In this post I summarize:

+* Why I switched from Empower to Monarch
+* The shortcomings I see so far with Monarch's UX
+* Possible workarounds for these limitations

 # The switch from Empower to Monarch